USSBA/hubzone-webmap/README.md

 Triggers the `deploy` workflow for `stg` and `prod`:

-* build-and-push-containers - A new HUBZone Webmap container is built, tagged with a git sha and pushed to ECR.
+* build-and-push-containers - A new HUBZone Webmap container is built, tagged with a git sha and pushed to the `hubzone/hubzone-webmap` ECR.
 * deploy-service-stg - The containers built in the ```build-and-push-contaers``` job are deployed to AWS Fargate in `stg`.
 * test-terraform-plan - Runs a test terraform plan
 * hold-for-approval - Waits for human approval before deploying to `prod`.